310g17/librarySystem/README.md

 First iteration has backlogged filtering due to file based database system constraints and time constraints.
 Filtering will be implemented in future iterations of the project. <br/>

+Upon loading code onto device, filepaths in the main and Account_abstract class must be changed to appropriate filepaths.
+More instructions are on the code as a comment.

 <H2>Class Organization</H2>

 ![alt text](https://github.com/310g17/librarySystem/blob/main/rscforReadme/Class%20Organization%20Structure.jpg)<br/>